 Situated in a green landscape of cantaloupe fields, alfalfa crops and grazing cattle about an hour east of Reno, quiet Fallon sits along Highway 50, the aptly named "Loneliest Highway in America."

 Located on the Colorado River in southern Nevada, Laughlin was once nearly dead, nothing more than a dusty, desert outpost.
-Today, it is a gambling resort, with nine lavish hotels and casinos, and it attracts three million tourists per year.
+Today, it is a gambling resort and attracts three million tourists per year.

 Banner Elk got its name from the man who founded the town, Martin Banner, in 1848.
 It is located in the Blue Ridge Mountains of northwestern North Carolina and today is a popular tourist destination and home of Lees-McRae College (1,000 students), a private, four year college associated with the Presbyterian Church.